cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenLayer-tech-spec.md

 3. Complete their action, assuming no one has fraudproof-ed their claim made in (2)

 ### Investment Manager
+The InvestmentManager contract keeps track of all stakers’ investments, in the form of “shares” in the InvestmentStrategy contracts.
+Stakers who wish to deposit ERC20 tokens can do so by calling the InvestmentManager, which will transfer the depositor’s tokens to a user-specific InvestmentStrategy contract, which in turn manages the tokens to generate yields in the deposited token (or just passively holds them, if the depositor is risk-averse or the token lacks good yield-generating opportunities).

+As the arbiter of share amounts, the InvestmentManager is also the main interaction point for withdrawals from EigenLayer.
+In general, withdrawals from EigenLayer must ensure that restaked assets cannot be withdrawn until they are no longer placed at risk of slashing by securing some service on EigenLayer.
+To accomplish this, EigenLayer enforces time delays, in the form of fraudproof periods.
+The full withdrawal process is outlined in [TODO: add link to withdrawal flow doc](link-here).
+Lastly, the InvestmentManager processes slashing actions, in which some (or all) of a users shares are transferred to an specified address.
+Slashing of this kind should only ever occur as the result of an operator taking a provably malicious action.

+Note that **this contract is designed to be deployed as an upgradeable proxy**.

 The `InvestmentManager` contract stores the shares of individual stakers on a per-strategy basis in the mapping `investorStratShares`; specifically, `investorStratShares[staker][strategy]` stores the number of shares that `staker` has in `strategy`.
 * At any time, the `totalShares` returned by `strategy` should equal the sum of `investorStratShares[staker][strategy]` over all stakers
 * `investorStratShares[staker][strategy]` should only ever increase when either `depositIntoStrategy` or `depositIntoStrategyOnBehalfOf` function of the `InvestmentManager` is invoked (i.e. when the internal `_removeShares` function is invoked)